-Did you know that 1 in 4 used cars on the road today have altered odometers?
-1 in 15 used cars have been rebuilt from salvage?
-And 90% of used vehicles have maintenance items not performed.
-To reduce the risk of buying a used vehicle with existing problems and previous accident damages, you should follow the 3 simple steps listed below.
+Did you know that 1 in 4 used cars on the road today have altered odometers, 1 in 15 used cars have been rebuilt from salvage, and 90% of used vehicles have maintenance items not performed?
+To reduce the risk of buying a used vehicle with existing problems and previous accident damages, you should follow the 3 simple steps below.

 But first, some general information:

-No matter where you buy a used car, either from a dealer or individual, and no matter what kind of used car you buy, young, old, or a certified pre-owned, the buyer must determine the TRUE condition before purchase.
-A good looking used car can cost you thousands in repairs and be structurally unsound.
+Whether you buy a used car, either from a dealer or individual, and no matter what kind of used car you buy, young, old, or certified pre-owned, the buyer must determine the TRUE condition before purchase.
+A good-looking used car can cost you thousands in repairs and be structurally unsound.

-Regardless of what the seller or salesperson tells you about the vehicle, it is your responsibility to determine the true condition before purchase.
-Any oral statements made by the salesperson or seller, about the condition of the vehicle, are not enforceable in a court of law.
+Regardless of what the seller or salesperson tells you about the vehicle, it is your responsibility to determine the actual condition before purchase.
+Any oral statements made by the salesperson or seller about the vehicle's condition are not enforceable in a court of law.
 And remember, there is no Used Car Lemon Law in Texas.

 A Carfax report is NOT a pre-purchase inspection.
 No history report can tell you the current condition on ANY component or system, and most accidents will not show up on a Carfax report.

 Step 1) Take it for a test drive.